3-wise Independent Random Walks can be Slightly Unbounded

 Two more general questions that have been studied in the context of certain streaming algorithms are random walks corresponding to insertion-only streams, and random walks with step sizes corresponding to random variables.
 These are useful generalizations as the first proves useful in certain algorithms with insertion stream inputs, and the second allows for a setup similar to Kolmogorov's inequality \cite{Kolmogorov}, which we will generalize to $4$-wise independent random variables.
-To understand these two generalizations, consider a $k$-wise independent family of random variables $X_1, ..., X_n$ and an insertion stream $p_1, ..., p_m \in [n]$, where now seeing $p_j$ means that our random walk moves by $X_{p_j}$ on the $j$th step.
-The insertion stream can be thought of as keeping track of a vector $z$ in $\BR^n$ where seeing $p_j$ increments the $p_j$th component of $z$ by $1$, and $\vec{X}$ can be thought of as a vector in $\BR^n$ with $i$th component $X_i.$ Then, one goal is to bound for appropriate values of $k'$
+To understand these two generalizations, consider a $k$-wise independent family of random variables $X_1, \dots, X_n$ and an insertion stream $p_1, \dots, p_m \in [n]$, where now seeing $p_j$ means that our random walk moves by $X_{p_j}$ on the $j$th step.
+The insertion stream can be thought of as keeping track of a vector $z$ in $\BR^n$ where seeing $p_j$ increments the $p_j$th component of $z$ by $1$, and $\vec{X}$ can be thought of as a vector in $\BR^n$ with $i$th component $X_i.$ Then, one goal is to bound, for appropriate values of $p$,

 where $z^{(t)}$ is the vector $z$ after seeing only the first $t$ elements of the insertion stream.
-Notice that bounding the $k'$th moment of the furthest distance from the origin in a $k$-wise independent random walk is the special case of $m = n$, $p_j = j$ for all $1 \le j \le n,$ and the $X_i$'s are uniform random signs.
+Notice that bounding the $k'$th moment of the furthest distance from the origin in a $k$-wise independent random walk is the special case of $m = n$, $p_j = j$ for all $1 \le j \le n,$ and the $X_i$'s are $k$-wise independent random signs.